Transcendence Meets Normality: Construction of Transcendentally Normal Numbers: Construction of -normal Numbers

 \section{Construction of $\mathcal{F}$-normal Numbers}

-~ In this section we give an (abstract) explicit construction of $\mathcal{F}$-normal numbers for a family $\mathcal{F}$ of continuous non-singular functions.
-To this end, we first discuss Sierpinski's method in the simpler setting of normal numbers and extend the technique in a second step.
+~ In this section we give an (abstract) explicit construction of $\mathcal{F}$-normal numbers for a family $\mathcal{F}$ of continuous nonsingular functions.
+To this end, we first discuss Sierpiński's method in the simpler setting of normal numbers and extend the technique in a second step.